autolab/Autolab/docs/installation/tango.md

         :::bash
         python jobManager.py

-    For more information on the job producer/consumer model check out our [blog post](https://autolab.github.io/2015/04/making-backend-scalable/)
+    For more information on the job producer/consumer model check out our <a href="https://autolab.github.io/2015/04/making-backend-scalable/" target="_blank">blog post</a>.

 10. Ensure Tango is running: